modaod/allodoc/src/api/README.md

-# AlloDoc Backend - Medical Management API
+# AlloDoc API - Medical Management API

 A robust RESTful API built with NestJS for managing medical operations including patient records, consultations, prescriptions, and appointments.

 ## Architecture Overview

-This backend follows a modular architecture using NestJS with the following key patterns:
+This API follows a modular architecture using NestJS with the following key patterns:
 - **Repository Pattern**: For data access layer abstraction
 - **DTO Pattern**: For request/response data validation
 - **Guard Pattern**: For authentication and authorization